ruthtech/voting-app/README.md

 1. Go to https://github.com/ruthtech/voting-app and click on the "Clone or Download" button.
 2. Choose "Download ZIP".
 3. Unzip into a directory.
 If you're on Windows, open File Explorer and navigate to the download directory.
 Select the ZIP file, right click, and choose "Extract All".
 Accept the default location.
+4. Install MongoDB.
+Create a database, "voting", with four collections: candidate, district, party, and voter.
+Import the values from the "db" folder into each collection.
+   * candidates.csv populates candidate
+   * districts.json populates district
+   * parties.json populates party
+   * voters.json populates voter
-4. Once the file is unzipped, navigate to voting-app-master.
+5. Once the file is unzipped, navigate to voting-app-master.
    * Type "npm install" to install the prerequisites.
    * Type "npm start" to start the Express server.
    * Use your browser to open "localhost:5000".